John Oliver Rails Against Trump Over ‘Shocking’ El Paso Hospital Visit

 On Sunday evening, John Oliver dedicated the opening portion of his Emmy-winning program Last Week Tonight to President Trump’s all-too-predictable decision to make the mass shooting in El Paso, Texas, all about himself.

-The HBO host threw to a clip of Trump taken inside of a hospital in El Paso, which Trump ostensibly visited to greet victims of the shooting—but then, as none would meet with him, was captured on video bragging about his crowd size at a previous rally in El Paso.
+The HBO host threw to a clip of Trump taken inside a hospital in El Paso, which Trump ostensibly visited to greet victims of the shooting—but was captured on video bragging about his crowd size at a previous rally in El Paso.

-“I was here three months ago, we made a speech, and we had a stage—what was the name of the Arena?” said Trump in the offending clip.
+“I was here three months ago, we made a speech, and we had a stage—what was the name of the arena?” said Trump in the clip.
 “That was some crowd, and we had twice the number outside.
 And then you had this crazy Beto.
-Beto had like four hundred people in a parking lot.”
+Beto had like 400 people in a parking lot.”

 But Oliver told his audience to keep their eye on the ball: “Trump’s pathological lack of empathy should not distract us from the most important question right now, which is what action—if any—will be taken on guns,” offered Oliver, stating that “pressure is building” for just that.